sergioburdisso/pyss3/docs/tutorials/topic_categorization-notebook.rst

     Accuracy: 0.70375

-Not bad using the default hyperparameters values... let's manually analyze what this model has actually learned by using the interactive "live test".
+Not bad using the default :ref:`hyperparameter <ss3-hyperparameter>` values... let's manually analyze what this model has actually learned by using the interactive "live test".
 Note that since we are not going to use the ``x_test`` for this live test\ **(\*)** but instead the documents in